metalmerge/PAIRS/README.md

 To get started with PULSAR, follow these steps:

 1. **API Key Setup:**
-   - Create a config.ini file to store your API key in this format, quotation marks are not used:
+   - Deploy this Roboflow model to obtain an API key: <https://app.roboflow.com/pulsarfinderthroughimageclassification/pulsarfinderimageclassification/deploy/3>.
+Then create a config.ini file to store the API key in this format, quotation marks are not used:

       ```ini
       [Credentials]